 Come On (Part 1) (Jimi Hendrix) at 0:20, at 1:52

 Another Brick In The Wall Pt.
 2 (Pink Floyd) at 2:11, 2:20, 3:12

 It’s interesting to note, that this technique is more prevalent in the improvisation styles of blues and classic rock-oriented guitar players.

 This is not something you find in the soloing styles of Randy Rhoads, Joe Satriani, or shredders.

 Unisons.
 Hit 2 different versions of the same note on different strings.

 This is not about unison bends, or about the bluesy E (harmonically played) unisons like the first notes in the Hey Joe (Jimi Hendrix) or the Pride And Joy (SRV) intros.

-This section deals with this interesting, warped kind a effect you get, when you play a same note (melodically) on different strings in a solo.
+This section deals with this interesting warped kinda effect you get when you play the same note (melodically) on different strings in a solo.